cclausse/kampoversikt/README.md

-# CC just for testing
+# Sjekker kamper for IL Trond